SamHames/hyperreal_mirror/README.md

 All of hyperreal's functionality is available from the Python library, but you will need to write Python code to use it directly.
-The command line interface allows for quick and repeatable experimentation and automation for standard data types - for example if you often work with Twitter data the command line will allow you to rapidly work with many different Twitter data collections.
+The command line interface allows for quick and repeatable experimentation and automation for standard data types - for example if you often work with StackExchange data the command line will allow you to rapidly work with many different StackExchange data collections.
 The web application is currently focused solely on creating and interactive editing of models.